Former A-G, G. Crosby GILMORE, Counsel for Tom Nevin 1911

 Just possibly, Bill Nevin in his twenties was simply an exuberant, happy fellow, given to drinking and dancing and singing too loudly in public.
 But to authority he was hostile, which might explain his furious response to provocations resulting in scuffles and arrests with the ensuing brutal treatment by police, and the anxiety of both his brothers to protect him.
 Tom had shouted at Constables Flude and Jackson not to murder his brother Bill during the incident outside the house in Warwick St. on the evening of May 6, 1911, fearing they might actually kill him.

-Whatever the incident, the police saw Bill Nevin as fair game, a target for their social prejudices and violent abuse for several reasons, and not all to do with the law.
+Whatever the incident, the police saw Bill Nevin as fair game, a target for their social prejudices and physical abuse for several reasons, and not all to do with the law.
 They would likely interpret his attention-seeking behaviour and snappy dress-sense as signs he might not be a cis-gender male.
-Since Bill Nevin was working as a shop assistant during these years, he would dress like all front-of-store men who were employed at large shops such as Fitzgerald's and Cato's.
-He would suit-up in a three-piece, button-hole a gold chain for his fobwatch, wax his moustache, curl his forelock, and pin a pansy to his lapel, as in this photograph ca. 1900:
+Since Bill Nevin was working as a shop assistant during these years (Denison electoral rolls 1905 ...), he would dress like all front-of-store men who were employed at large shops such as Fitzgerald's and Moran & Cato's or at the fancy shoe-shop called Ray's (photo below).
+He would suit-up in a three-piece, button-hole a gold chain for his fobwatch, wax his moustache, curl his forelock, and pin a pansy to his lapel, as in this photograph ca. 1897:

-Sporting a fancy fedora with a teardrop crease and front pinch in finest wool (as in the photo below ca. 1905), his grooming fit the stereotype of the gay bachelor shop assistant for whom Constable Flude would undoubtedly pursue to find a law with a view to arrest.
+Sporting a fancy fedora with a teardrop crease and front pinch in finest wool (as in the signed negative photo below ca. 1908), his grooming fit the stereotype of the gay bachelor shop assistant for whom Constable Flude would undoubtedly pursue to find a law with a view to arrest.

 Bill's single marital status too was another unknown aspect of his family life.
 His three siblings - brothers Tom and Albert and younger sister Minnie were either married by 1909 or would eventually marry and have children, but William seemed to have stayed single.
 But so too it seems, had George and his eldest sister May (Mary Florence Elizabeth Nevin) who was rumoured to cross-dress and follow her brother George around at night - she never married and even devoted her life to her father, caring for him until his death in 1923.
 Bill Nevin wore the stereotypic signs which police perceived to contradict the conventional masculine norms of the day as indices of deviance.
 Tasmania decriminalised homosexuality in 1997, the last Australian state or territory to do so, and was the only state to criminalise "cross-dressing", which was decriminalised in 2001 [!!!].
 Perhaps Bill Nevin was gay, perhaps not.
 The lack of historical marriage records in his name means little but he certainly went a-wooing with prints such as this one signed "Yours Truly, Will".
-Yet if the intended recipients of this print were strictly female, no evidence has emerged that he actually married one.
-Odd too that he signed himself Will here when dressed to the nines while his siblings called him simply Bill.
+If the intended recipients of this print were strictly female, no evidence has yet emerged that he actually married one.
+That he signed himself "Will" here when immaculately dressed to the nines while his siblings called him by the more vernacular "Bill" was another sure sign he saw himself well above the status of the grubby policemen who stalked him.

 Negative inscribed by Bill Nevin, signing himself as "Will"